Entrepreneur Burnout Recovery: How to Recover Without Losing Revenue

 Don’t try to fix everything.
 You’re burned out—you don’t have the energy for massive changes.

-Pick the single most draining task.
-The one that takes the most hours AND exhausts you the most.
+Pick the single most draining task, the one that takes the most hours and exhausts you the most.
+For Freja, that’s customer support: 20 hours per week, constant context-switching, and emotionally depleting.

 Here’s the immediate action:

-If it’s customer support: Hire someone on Upwork this week. $15-20/hour for 20 hours.
-Post the job today.
-Interview tomorrow.
-Hire by the end of the week.
+→ If it’s customer support, hire someone on Upwork this week at $15–20/hour for 20 hours.
+Post the job today, interview tomorrow, and hire by the end of the week.

-If it’s sales calls: Record your best sales calls.
-Create a sales script.
-Hire a closer to handle the calls.
-You do the qualification only.
+→ If it’s sales calls, record your best sales calls, create a sales script, and hire a closer to handle the calls while you only handle qualification.

 The goal isn’t to fix burnout today.
 It’s to take the first structural action that signals to yourself: I’m changing the model, not just enduring it.